Valaam Monastery: History

 It is not clear when the monastery was founded, as the cloister is not mentioned in documents before the 16th century.
 Dates from the 10th to the 15th centuries having been suggested.
 According to one tradition, the monastery was founded by a 10th-century Greek monk, Sergius of Valaam, and his Karelian companion, Herman of Valaam.
-Heikki Kirkinen inclines to date the foundation of the monastery to the 12th century.
+Heikki Kirkinen dated the foundation of the monastery to the 12th century.
 Contemporary historians consider even this date too early.
 According to the scholarly consensus, the monastery was founded at some point towards the end of the 14th century.
-John H. Lind and Michael C. Paul date the founding to between 1389 and 1393 based on various sources, including the "Tale of the Valaamo Monastery," a sixteenth-century manuscript, which has the monastery founded during the archiepiscopate of Ioann II of Novgorod.
+John H. Lind and Michael C. Paul date the founding to between 1389 and 1393 based on various sources, including the "Tale of the Valamo Monastery", a sixteenth-century manuscript discovered in 1989, which has the monastery founded during the archiepiscopate of Ioann II of Novgorod.

 The monastery was a northern outpost of the Eastern Orthodox Church against pagans and, later, a western outpost against the Catholic Church from Tavastia, Savonia and Karelia Province.
 The power struggle between Russians and Swedes pushed the border eastwards in the 16th century; in 1578 the monastery was attacked and numerous monks and novices were killed by the Lutheran Swedes.
 The monastery was left desolate between 1611 and 1715 after another attack by the Swedes, with buildings being burned to the ground and the Karelian border between Russia and Sweden being drawn through Lake Ladoga.
 In the 18th century the monastery was magnificently restored, and in 1812 it came under the Russian Grand Duchy of Finland.